ult1m4/PropagandaBot/README.md

 I plan on removing some functionalities to keep this as streamlined as possible: a simple YouTube/Media player bot with volume control that is easy to maintain.

+Botamusique has deprecated, but props to @azlux for making this work.
+All I've done is update everwhere that youtube-dl was being used to use yt-dlp, and I disabled updating.

+You will have to manually update yt-dlp with pip when you need it.

 ## Features

 1. **Support multiple music sources:**